Wesley College Wesley College

 Course Description

-What is Technology?
+What is Digital Technology?

-Technology is intervention by design.
 Digital Technologies focuses on building your capability to apply technological ideas within a digital environment.
+It is a broad subject that covers many domains, for example:

 • software programming